bensonmayes/415-class7/index.md

 This is a page that I made with eleventy.
 Or is it 11ty?
 I don't know.

-## Features!
+## Pros!

 - fast
 - safe
-- pretty
+- pretty neat

+## Cons
-- weirdly complicated
+- weirdly complicated?
+- too many features?